 3. Resort at Longboat Key Club – Longboat Key, FL

-With regular programming that includes a Kids Night Out on Fridays and Camp Loggerhead Kids Club, this beautiful resort on Florida’s Gulf coast is a long-standing family favorite.
+This beautiful resort on Florida’s Gulf coast is a long-standing family favorite.
 Rafts, kayaks and paddleboards can all be rented at the Resort at Longboat Key Club, but you’ll have just as much fun swimming in the clear warm Gulf of Mexico or dipping into the resort’s pretty pool, steps from the sand.
 Complimentary family beach games are on tap on Friday and Saturday afternoons.
 And among the resort’s family-friendly rooms are one- and two-bedroom suites where you can really spread out.

 4. Ritz-Carlton Amelia Island – Amelia Island, FL

 Fronting prime oceanfront real estate on Amelia Island’s glorious 13-mile-long coastline in North Florida, the Ritz-Carlton Amelia Island stands apart with family offerings like an interactive kids’ club and fun activities such as indoor pirate campouts and kids’ nights out.
-You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options, during your stay.
+You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options.
 Keep the whole family active and entertained at the property’s lovely indoor and outdoor pools, tennis courts, on-property golf course, and with beach adventures such as paddle boarding and surf lessons.

 5. Edgewater Beach Hotel – Naples, FL